ciotlosm/docs-lovelace/Readme.md

 ## Use lovelace (Default view)

-> This will change in 0.73.0

 To make the Lovelace UI the default dashboard view use the setup described below.

-This method uses a hack (that you can easily remove later) that will just force navigation to `/lovelace` everytime you navigate to `/status`

-### Steps
+### New to lovelace

+> This will change in 0.73.0 - Make sure to visit again

 1. Create a new file under your `config/www` folder and name it `lovelace.html`